MACNICA-CLAVIS-NV/trt_pose_demo/README.md

   --qinfo               If set, print queue status information --mjpg                If set, capture video in motion jpeg format --title TITLE         Display window title
+  --max MAX             Maximum number of capturing frames --csv                 If set, detected keypoints will be saved in a CSV file
 ```
 For MIPI-CSI camera, use any negative number as the camera number.
 ```